Christine and Léa Papin: Trial and imprisonment

-The sisters confessed to the murder immediately; however, they claimed that it had been committed in self-defense.
+The sisters confessed to the murders immediately; however, they claimed that they had been committed in self-defense.
 During the trial, the sisters protected each other and each confessed sole responsibility for the crimes committed.
 The sisters were placed in prison and separated from each other.

 Christine became extremely distressed because she could not see Léa.
 At one point, prison officials relented and allowed the two sisters to meet.
 Christine reportedly threw herself at Léa, unbuttoning her blouse, begging her "Please, say yes!" suggesting an incestuous sexual relationship.

 In July 1933, Christine experienced a "fit", or episode, in which she tried to gouge her own eyes out and had to be put in a straitjacket.
 She then made a statement to the investigating magistrate, in which she said that on the day of the murders she had experienced an episode like the one she just had in prison and that this was what precipitated the murders.

 The sisters' chosen lawyer pleaded not guilty by reason of insanity on behalf of them.
 Christine and Léa demonstrated signs of mental illness such as limiting eye contact and staring straight ahead appearing to be in a daze.
 The court appointed three doctors to administer psychological evaluations of the sisters to determine their mental state.
 They concluded that the two had no mental disorders and deemed them sane and fit to stand trial.
 They also believed that Christine's affection for her sister was based on family ties, not an incestuous relationship as others had suggested.

 However, during the September 1933 trial, medical testimony noted a history of mental illness in the family.
 Their uncle had died by suicide, while their cousin was living in an asylum.
 The psychological community struggled and debated over a diagnosis for the sisters.

-After much consideration, it was concluded that Christine and Léa suffered from "Shared Paranoid Disorder", which is believed to occur when groups or pairs of people are isolated from the world, developing paranoia, and in which one partner dominates the other.
+After much consideration, it was concluded that Christine and Léa suffered from shared paranoid disorder, otherwise known as folie à deux, which is believed to occur when groups or pairs of people are isolated from the world, developing paranoia, and in which one partner dominates the other.
 This was especially true of Léa, whose meek personality was overshadowed by the obstinate and dominant Christine.

 After the trial, jurors took 40 minutes to determine that the Papin sisters were indeed guilty of the crime of which they had been accused.
 Léa, thought to be under the influence of her older sister, was given a 10-year sentence.
 Christine was initially sentenced to death at the guillotine, although that sentence was later commuted to life imprisonment.